shreeratn/secure-file-share/README.md

     - Failed decryption attempts are not tracked.
     - Future work: Track and log failed decryption attempts for security monitoring.
 ---

+For admin login, both the ID and password are the same: `adminx@example.com`